LethalCompanyModding/Thunderstore/Choosing-A-License.md

 ### Creative Commons Zero

-This license is a complete revokation of authorship rights.
+This license is a complete revocation of authorship rights.
 Works released under this license functionally have no restrictions and are completely free to use for any purpose by anyone without notice or credit.

 [Read More](https://creativecommons.org/publicdomain/zero/1.0/)